orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm_disk.md

 page_title: "cloudavenue_vm_disk Resource - cloudavenue"
 subcategory: "VM (Virtual Machine)"
 description: |-
-  The vm_disk resource allows to create a disk and attach it to a VM.
-The disk resource permit to create Internal or External disks.
-Internal create non-detachable disks and External create detachable disks.
+  The cloudavenue_vm_disk resource allows to create a disk and attach it to a VM.
+  The disk resource permit to create Internal or External disk.
+Internal create non-detachable disk and External create detachable disk.
 ---

 # cloudavenue_vm_disk (Resource)

-The `vm_disk` resource allows to create a disk and attach it to a VM.
-The disk resource permit to create Internal or External disks.
-Internal create non-detachable disks and External create detachable disks.
+The `cloudavenue_vm_disk` resource allows to create a disk and attach it to a VM.

+The disk resource permit to create **Internal** or **External** disk.
+Internal create non-detachable disk and External create detachable disk.

 ## Examples